GeorgeDoyle1175/Challenge_9_Readme/README.md

 - [Questions](#questions)

 ## Description
+  Lopim upmis hjased hjahjsd aghjask aghjasgh gasg gahsghj aghs

 ## Installation
+  install

 ## Usage
+  entertainment

 ## License
-  This project uses the Apache License v2 license, available under [https://opensource.org/licenses/Apache-2.0](https://opensource.org/licenses/Apache-2.0).
+  This project uses the MIT License license, available under [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).

 ## Contributing
+  Everyone

 ## Tests
-  To test this code enter  in the command line when are in the folder with the index.js file.
+  To test this code enter npm test  in the command line when are in the folder with the index.js file.
   ```
+  npm test
   ```

 ## Questions
-For any additional questions, please reach out to me at **** (https://github.com/) or by email at .
+For any additional questions, please reach out to me at **Georgedoyle1175** (https://github.com/Georgedoyle1175) or by email at doyle1175@gmail.com.